Black Arts Movement: The Black Aesthetic

 In The Black Aesthetic (1971), Addison Gayle argues that Black artists should work exclusively on uplifting their identity while refusing to appease white folks.
-The Black Aesthetic work as a "corrective," where black people are not supposed to desire the “ranks of Norman Mailer or a William Styron”.
-Black people are encouraged by Black artists that take their own Black identity, reshaping and redefining themselves for themselves by themselves via art as a medium.
-Hoyt Fuller defines The Black Aesthetic "in terms of the cultural experiences and tendencies expressed in artist’ work" while another meaning of The Black Aesthetic comes from Ron Karenga, who argues for three main characteristics to The Black Aesthetic and Black art itself: functional, collective, and committing.
+The Black Aesthetic works as a "corrective", where black people are not supposed to desire the "ranks of Norman Mailer or a William Styron".
+Black people are encouraged by Black artists who take their own Black identity, reshaping and redefining themselves for themselves by themselves via art as a medium.
+Hoyt Fuller defines The Black Aesthetic "in terms of the cultural experiences and tendencies expressed in artist' work" while another meaning of The Black Aesthetic comes from Ron Karenga, who argues for three main characteristics of The Black Aesthetic and Black art itself: functional, collective, and committed.
 Karenga says, "Black Art must expose the enemy, praise the people, and support the revolution".
-The notion "art for art’s sake" is killed in the process, binding the Black Aesthetic to the revolutionary struggle, a struggle that is the reasoning behind reclaiming Black art in order to return to African culture and tradition for Black people.
-Under Karenga’s definition of The Black Aesthetic, art that doesn’t fight for the Black Revolution isn’t considered as art at all, needed the vital context of social issues as well as an artistic value.
+The notion "art for art's sake" is killed in the process, binding the Black Aesthetic to the revolutionary struggle, a struggle that is the reasoning behind reclaiming Black art in order to return to African culture and tradition for Black people.
+Under Karenga's definition of The Black Aesthetic, art that does not fight for the Black Revolution is not considered as art at all, and needs the vital context of social issues as well as an artistic value.

 Among these definitions, the central theme that is the underlying connection of the Black Arts, Black Aesthetic, and Black Power movements is then this: the idea of group identity, which is defined by Black artists of organizations as well as their objectives.